jknightlab/eqtl-intro/exercises/questions/covar_eqtl.md

-# Associations between SNPs and gene expression - Confounding variation
+# Associations between SNPs and gene expression - Confounding variation {.exercise}
 In this example we investigate the effect that the presence of other sources of variation has on our ability to detect the genotypic effects of interest.